eclipse-theia/theia-website/src/docs/tree_widget.md

 }
 ```

 As we can see from this implementation, the framework calls the `decorations()` method with the root node of the tree to decorate.
 We can make use of one of the provided iterator classes `DepthFirstTreeIterator`, `BreadthFirstTreeIterator`, `TopDownTreeIterator`, or `BottomUpTreeIterator`, or traverse the tree using our own iteration logic.
-To add a decoration to a `TreeNode` we just add the `WidgetDecoration.Data` to the resulting map with the node id as key.
+To add a decoration to a `TreeNode` we just add the `WidgetDecoration.Data` to the `result` map with the node id as key.

 > **Note:** This example doesn’t show it, but decorations can be computed asynchronously (by returning a `Promise<Map>`), and they can be updated dynamically using the `onDidChangeDecorations()` event emitter.